MMMZZZZ/Syntherrupter/Documentation/Wiki/Getting Started.md

 The Main Menu links everything together.
 It's the "root" of the user interface.

 It contains 6 buttons.
-* At top you have the three modes of operation of Syntherrupter: Simple, MIDI Live and Lightsaber.
-Clicking on them brings you the settings for that mode.
+* At the top you have the three modes of operation of Syntherrupter: Simple, MIDI Live and Lightsaber.
+Click on them to bring up the controls for that mode.
 * Then we have Help and Info, which is kind of a work in progress.
 I plan to put more info in there but for it only contains a Credits section and some info you'd probably not find by "trial&error".
 Don't worry, we'll get to it.
 * Next one in the row is Settings.
-This is where you configure things like Username/password, screen brightness, safety limits and many other things
+This is where you configure things like Username/password, screen brightness, safety limits and many other things.
 * Last one is Switch User.
 It brings you back to the login page.
 At this point I should probably tell you, that the auto login password is `0`.

 ### Simple Mode